Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Introduction

 \section{Introduction}

-A new public facility needs to be located in your city, but where should it be placed?
-The city hall has decided to take into account the preferences of the citizens to make the final decision.
-The aggregation of preferences is made following two requirements: \emph{strategy-proofness} (agents do not have incentives to misreport their preferences) and \emph{anonymity} (all agents have equal power in the decision-making process).
+A new public facility needs to be located in your city, but where?
+City hall has decided to consider the preferences of the citizens to take the final decision.
+The aggregation of these preferences is made following two requirements: \emph{strategy-proofness} (no agent has an incentive to misrepresent her preferences) and \emph{anonymity} (all agents have equal power in the decision-making process).

-It is well-known from the Gibbard-Satterthwaite theorem \cite[]{gibbard1973manipulation,satterthwaite1975strategy} that within the universal domain, where all possible preferences are feasible, no social choice rule with more than two alternatives in its range can simultaneously satisfy two crucial principles: non-dictatorship (no single agent can dictate the group's decision) and strategy-proofness (no agent has incentives to misrepresent her preferences).
-Nevertheless, many social and economic scenarios naturally lead to restricted preference domains, such as determining the location of a public facility.
+It is well-known from the Gibbard-Satterthwaite theorem \cite[]{gibbard1973manipulation,satterthwaite1975strategy} that within the universal domain, where all possible preferences are feasible, no social choice rule with more than two alternatives in its range can simultaneously satisfy two crucial principles: strategy-proofness and non-dictatorship (no single agent can dictate the group's decision).